Giuliopime/oxag-ai-j/README.md

 4. Completion: if task is completed, then set the `current_task` to None, otherwise it will be continued in the following process tick.

 ### Real-time monitoring
-Considering making a web server with HTMX for the frontend and websockets to allow viewing the performed tasks in real-time
+Considering making a web server with HTMX for the frontend and websockets to allow viewing the performed tasks in real-time.